Bigger, rounder, firmer, fuller, higher… when it comes to our breasts, almost of us want more of something.

-In fact, we often go out of our way to be hard on them — sleeping on them, stuffing them into ill fitting bras, bouncing them while going bra-less, putting mouths and hands on them… yes, boobs go through A LOT!
+In fact, we often go out of our way to be hard on them — sleeping on them, stuffing them into ill-fitting bras, bouncing them while going bra-less, putting mouths and hands on them… !
+Yes, boobs go through A LOT!

-Which is really not a good idea as this is one of the first areas of our body to show signs of premature ageing.
+This is really not a good idea as this is one of the first areas of our body to show signs of premature aging.
 That’s because the skin around our boobs is thinner and more prone to stretching than anywhere else, thereby losing elasticity more quickly.

 Breast commandment #2: Moisturise & protect

-Fortunately, there are easier (and less messy) solutions in the form of a zillion skin creams, gels, tonics and lotions specifically meant for the breast area.
-No, they won’t increase your cup size but they will definitely firm and tighten the skin, creating a smoother, plumped up effect.
+Fortunately, there are easier (and less messy) solutions in the form of a zillion skin creams, gels, tonics, and lotions meant explicitly for the breast area.
+No, they won’t increase your cup size but will firm and tighten the skin, creating a smoother, plumped-up effect.

 Once a week, use a firming mask all over your boobs.
-First Aid Beauty’s 5 in 1 Bouncy Mask and Peter Thomas Roth’s 24K Gold Pure Luxury Lift & Firm Mask are both perfect for tightening and nourishing collagen-hungry skin.
+First Aid Beauty’s 5 in 1 Bouncy Mask and Peter Thomas Roth’s 24K Gold Pure Luxury Lift & Firm Mask are perfect for tightening and nourishing collagen-hungry skin.

 Breast commandment #4: Support

-So, you can imagine how important it is to always wear a good sports bra when doing bosom-jostling activities like aerobics or jogging no matter what your size (even smaller sets are sag-prone).
+So, you can imagine how important it is to always wear a good sports bra when doing bosom-jostling activities like aerobics or jogging, no matter your size (even smaller sets are sag-prone).
 Also important: Replace bras every six months, as they lose a lot of support.

-And keep in mind that maintaining a stable body weight is your next best defense against gravity-induced drag: cycles of weight gain and loss (of 10 pounds or more) can pump up, then deflate breast skin.
+And keep in mind that maintaining stable body weight is your next best defense against gravity-induced drag: cycles of weight gain and loss (of 10 pounds or more) can pump up, then deflate breast skin.

 So, commit to daily press-ups.
-An easy way is to grip a horizontal support (window sill, horizontal bar or the arms of a large solid chair) that allows you to exercise from an angle of roughly 45 degrees instead of flat on the floor.
+An easy way is to grip horizontal support (window sill, horizontal bar, or the arms of a large, solid chair) that allows you to exercise from an angle of roughly 45 degrees instead of flat on the floor.

 Breast commandment #6: Show them off

-If that’s too much for you, just enhance them with a touch of bronzer or body tint.
-I am totally in love with Lush’s Shimmy Shimmy – a solid body lotion that leaves a very subtle, but ever so effective shimmer that lights up the skin.
+If that’s too much for you, enhance them with a bronzer or body tint.
+I am totally in love with Lush’s Shimmy Shimmy.
+This solid body lotion leaves a very subtle but ever-so-effective shimmer that lights up the skin.

 Or borrow a tip from make-up artists and red carpet celebs on how to use make-up to fake a deeper cleavage: Take two shades of bronzing powder, one in a neutral tone and the other slightly darker.
-Using a large blusher brush, sparingly dust the lighter shade over your neck, shoulders and chest to create an overall glow.
-Next, dust the darker shade into the cleavage itself, blending carefully to avoid obvious lines.
+Using a large blusher brush, sparingly dust the lighter shade over your neck, shoulders, and chest to create an overall glow.
+Next, dust the darker shade into the cleavage, blending carefully to avoid obvious lines.

-All photos courtesy Victoria’s Secret
+Photos courtesy of Victoria’s Secret